naymspace/backpex/guides/get_started/installation.md

 Theme changes are automatically persisted through the adapter configured for `global.theme` (the Phoenix session in a zero-config installation).
 Subsequent page loads are server-rendered from that stored value.
-A bounded pending cookie covers most reloads that race the write; without an identity fingerprint or when the pending entry exceeds its cookie budget, the initial paint may briefly show the previous stored theme.
+A bounded pending cookie covers most reloads that race the write; without a scope fingerprint or when the pending entry exceeds its cookie budget, the initial paint may briefly show the previous stored theme.